Life As a Pile-Driver Operator

 - Hoisting Pile Driving Engineer

-In the United States, there were 3,700 jobs for Pile-Driver Operator in 2016.
+In 2016, there was an estimated number of 3,700 jobs in the United States for Pile-Driver Operator.
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Pile-Driver Operator by 2026.
 There will be an estimated 500 positions for Pile-Driver Operator per year.

 The states with the most job growth for Pile-Driver Operator are Oregon, Florida, and Maryland.
 Watch out if you plan on working in Washington, Pennsylvania, or Mississippi.
 These states have the worst job growth for this type of profession.

 Pile-Driver Operators make between $33,810 and $100,350 a year.

 Pile-Driver Operators who work in Illinois, Massachusetts, or California, make the highest salaries.

 How much do Pile-Driver Operators make in each U.S. state?